AdobeDocs/analytics-platform.en/help/stitching/explained.md

 ---
 # How stitching works

-Stitching makes a minimum of two passes on data in a given dataset:
+Stitching makes a minimum of two passes on data in a given dataset.
+In general these passes are similar for both types of stitching, with some nuances.

+## Field-based stitching

 * **Live stitching**: attempts to stitch each hit (event) as it comes in.
 Hits from devices that are "new" to the dataset (have never authenticated) are typically not stitched at this level.
 Hits from devices already recognized are stitched immediately.